xtuml/bridgepoint/doc-bridgepoint/notes/9316_project_terminator/9316_project_terminator.dnt.md

 contain the signature for every operation and signal available.
 It is here that masl and xtuml differ.
 When a masl project does not include a signature for a service that is specifed in the domain terminator it means that that masl domain's implemenation will be used.

-Every action home in BridgePoint contains a attribute named dialect.
+Every action home in BridgePoint contains an attribute named dialect.
 The dialect attributes is an enumeration type that specifies the action bodies that BridgePoint allows.
 For example:
 3.3.1 OAL - this element may have an oal action body
 3.3.2 MASL - this element may have a masl action body